sigstore/sigstore-blog/content/signing-default-rekor-v2.md

 **For Users of Sigstore CLIs (like Cosign)**

-The best thing you can do is keep your client software up to date (see compatibility table below for details).
+The best thing you can do is keep your client software up to date (see [compatibility list](#which-clients-are-compatible) for details).
 This will ensure your existing workflows continue to work without interruption.
 If you're using an older client, you'll still be able to verify and sign signatures with Rekor v1 entries, but you won't be able to verify signatures that use Rekor v2.

 **For Sigstore Integrators**